decentraland/adr/content/ADR-172-rentals.md

 The [IERC721Rentable](https://github.com/decentraland/rentals-contract/blob/dbfc6a44b9a6882f6a6ccc4846c67307fd8d7980/contracts/interfaces/IERC721Rentable.sol) interface provides a glimpse of what kind of assets are compatible with the Rentals contract.

 The contract of the asset to be rented must be [ERC721](https://eips.ethereum.org/EIPS/eip-721) compliant.
-Moreover, it has to expose an extra function `setUpdateOperator(uint256 tokenId,address)`, like to the one found on the [LANDRegistry](https://etherscan.io/address/0x554bb6488ba955377359bed16b84ed0822679cdc#code) and [EstateRegistry](https://etherscan.io/address/0x1784ef41af86e97f8d28afe95b573a24aeda966e#code) contracts.
+Moreover, it has to expose an extra function `setUpdateOperator(uint256 tokenId,address)`, like the one found on the [LANDRegistry](https://etherscan.io/address/0x554bb6488ba955377359bed16b84ed0822679cdc#code) and [EstateRegistry](https://etherscan.io/address/0x1784ef41af86e97f8d28afe95b573a24aeda966e#code) contracts.

 The required methods are: